-February 21, 1997: Wolfgang Hablig gets his gun stolen by a student at his school
+February 21, 1997: Wolfgang Hablig gets his gun stolen by a students at his school

 Police: Teen Sold Stolen Gun To Student